 Unlike LACW, Commercial and Industrial (C&I) waste arisings are not well monitored.
-It is widely acknowledged however, that such waste contribute significant volumes to the overall waste generated.
-The data is taken from the Environment Agency's Waste Data Integrator (WDI) which combines household, commercial and industrial waste.
+It is widely acknowledged however, that such waste contributes significant volumes to the overall waste generated.
+The Local Waste Assessment (LWA) uses various methods to determine the amount of C&I waste produced and managed in the district.
+This AMR takes the 'worst case' scenario from the LWA, using the Business Services model.

-Arisings of C&I waste has been increasing since 2010.